tjamcas/JavaProjects/README.md

 # JavaProjects
-Java Projects that I wrote while studying Java programming in the Object Oriented Programming in Java Specialization
+Java Projects that I wrote while studying Java programming in the Object Oriented Programming in Java Specialization from Duke University.